pvdrz/pijama/notes.md

 This has the advantage that we won't mistype or forget to set a field of the byte that easily.

-Going back to the `MOV` instruction, we know that the first operand goes in the `reg` field, and at least for this instruction it uses the same encoding as the `+rd` value we saw in the previous `MOV` instruction.
+Going back to the `MOV r64,r/m64` instruction, we know that the first operand goes in the `reg` field, and at least for this instruction it uses the same encoding as the `+rd` value we saw in the previous `MOV r/m64,r64` instruction.
 The actual encoding for this field changes according to the instruction.

 The second operand is a bit more interesting to encode because addresses are composed of a base address in a register and an offset.
 The operand has to use the indirect-register mode because we want the address that the register holds.
 But now we need to know how to encode the offset.

-According to the AMD manual, setting `mod` to `0b01` or `0b10` allows us to encode the offset in the `Displacement` field.
+According to the AMD manual, setting the `mod` field to `0b01` or `0b10` allows us to encode the offset in the `Displacement` field.
 Given that our offsets are `imm32`, they fit perfectly using a 4-byte length displacement field.

-Then we can use `r/m` to encode the actual register with almost same encoding as `reg`.
-The only difference is that when we are not in direct-register mode the `0b100` value doesn't correspond to the `rsp` register but instead enables the `SIB` mode.
+Then we can use the `r/m` field to encode the actual register with almost same encoding as the `reg` field.
+The only difference is that when we are not in direct-register mode, the `0b100` value doesn't correspond to the `rsp` register but instead enables the `SIB` mode.

 However, we can use the `SIB` byte to specify the `rsp` register.
 As we saw before, the `SIB` byte is composed of three fields: